Content from Using spreadsheet programs for data organization

 Keeping track of your analyses

 When working with spreadsheets during data clean up or analyses, it’s very easy to end up with a spreadsheet that looks very different from the one you started with.
-In order to be able to reproduce your analyses or figure out what you did when your leadership team ask for a different analysis, you must:
+In order to be able to reproduce your analyses or figure out what you did when your leadership team ask for a different analysis, you should:

 spreadsheet setup